Frankkkkk/docker-overpass-api/README.md

 You can add your custom web pages to the www directory and change your domain/email address on the `conf.sh` file.

-Also, if you dont live "network-near" Germany, you could additionnaly change the FTP server in the `conf.sh` file.
+Also, if you don't live "network-near" Germany, you could additionally change the FTP server in the `conf.sh` file.